Why do you want to study dentistry?

 Turnaround

 UCAS replaced the free-form personal statement in 2025/26 with three structured questions.
-The total character limit (4,000 including spaces) is unchanged - but it’s now split across three boxes with a soft per-question limit of ~1,000 characters.
+The total character limit (4,000 including spaces) is unchanged - but it’s now split across three boxes.
+Aim to use it roughly equally - about 1,300 characters per question.
 Each question has a clear job for dentistry: motivation specifically for dentistry, academic readiness for the BDS curriculum, and personal qualities (especially manual dexterity).

 Your motivation.
 Specifically for dentistry - not medicine.
 The screening question.